Meng0625/immcantation/docs/docker/guide.rst

    -d  Change-O formatted TSV (TAB) file.
    -r  FASTA file containing IMGT-gapped V segment reference germlines.
        Defaults to /usr/local/share/germlines/imgt/human/vdj/imgt_human_IGHV.fasta.
+   -v  Name of the output field containing genotyped V assignments.
+       Defaults to V_CALL_GENOTYPED.
    -n  Sample name or run identifier which will be used as the output file prefix.
        Defaults to a truncated version of the input filename.
    -o  Output directory.